Egauon/easyjs/README.md

 # Getting Started

 To begin using the EasyJS library, you must first create an account.
-After creating an account it is time to link your website.
+After creating an account, it is time to link your website.

 ## Authentication